MELLOW TEA COMPANY BRAND + PACKAGE DESIGN (2015)

 POPPIES WALLPAPER DESIGN (2016)

-This personal project is an illustration-based wallpaper design with a vintage touch.
+This project is an illustration-based wallpaper design with a vintage touch.

 TACTILE DESIGN (2015)

-An interactive and research-based student project, Tactile Design explores the relationship between handmade elements and traditional design:
+An interactive and research-based thesis project, Tactile Design explores the relationship between handmade elements and traditional design:

 The essence of graphic design is communication, yet much of what is designed today has lost that aspect.
 Many designers focus instead on the aesthetics of a piece, rather than its true function: to effectively communicate with the masses.
 In order to achieve success in terms of interaction, a physical aspect must be involved during the creative process.
 Genuine human interaction with design has been lost due to the digital age; tactile communication is necessary in order to reawaken the emotional connection viewers once had with design.
 By performing in-depth research and conducting a case study, interviewing professionals in the field, and creating a set of deliverables that explored the theme of interactivity and connectivity, I was able to prove this theory to be correct; the way in which an artist or designer creates something will change the way the viewer connects with it.
 In my case study, seven out of eleven students claimed they saw a noticeable difference in not only the quality between two identity marks (one physically made and one digitally), but the mark's effectiveness in communicating with the viewer.